ewolff/microservices-recipes/manuscript/04-synchrone-microservices.md

   information is retrieved from all other services.
 So the data is up-to-date unless a last-minute change has occurred.

-But *resilience * is more complex: If the called microservice is currently not available, the caller must deal with the failure 9in a way that it does not fail as well.
+But *resilience* is more complex: If the called microservice is currently not available, the caller must deal with the failure in a way that ensures that it does not fail as well.
 For this, the caller can use data from a cache or resort to a simplified algorithm that does not need the information from the other microservice.